mikebaker85/shiptheory-api-docs/source/includes/main.md

 }
 ```

+Performing a GET on `/services` returns a list of outgoing delivery services available on your Shiptheory account.

 When booking a shipment, if you pass a ``delivery_service`` your shipment will skip shipping rules and book the shipment with the carrier that owns the specified delivery service.

 The ``delivery_service`` field relates directly to the ``id`` of the Delivery Service in Shiptheory.
 You can get a list of the Delivery Services available to your Shiptheory account by calling the Services API endpoint.